idyllicponder/Credit-Card-Detection-Using-ML/README.md

 Developed a model to predict whether its a fraud transaction or not based on the large data given. uses easy to implement ML algorithm and some visualisation

 With advancements in data science, machine learning has emerged as a powerful tool for fraud detection.
-Machine learning models can learn complex patterns from historical data and generalize to unseen fraudulent behaviors.
+Machine learning models can learn complex patterns from <a href="https://media.geeksforgeeks.org/wp-content/uploads/20240904104950/creditcard.csv">historical data</a>
+and generalize to unseen fraudulent behaviors.
 Supervised learning methods have been widely used, where models are trained on labeled datasets consisting of both genuine and fraudulent transactions.